Grouphug Solar Panels Update | Shark Tank Season 11

 - Shark: Mark Cuban

-It seems like a great idea, but she doesn’t have much by the way of actual sales.
-On a 2018 Kickstarter, the company raised $80,000.
-As of filming, these products haven’t shipped due to some production issues.
-Krystal has worked on creative arrays before, including the ‘Solar Cat,’ a group of panels arranged to look like a cat’s face.
-It’s currently installed in a museum.
+It seems like a great idea, but she doesn’t have much in the way of actual sales.
+On a 2018 Kickstarter, the company raised $80,000, but at the time of filming, products still hadn’t shipped due to production issues.

 Andrew Smith is the founder and owner of Shark Tank Recap.
 He is a longtime Shark Tank fan that has been watching it for years and has seen every episode multiple times.
 His friends know him as the Shark Tank expert, because he can answer any question about the show!
 His favorite Shark Tank products are Bertello's pizza oven and Bug Bite Thing!